Check Venue Website for updated information

-Situated on the Lot at 4th and M Streets SW, MarketSW is now entering its fifth season in the commercial center of the Southwest neighborhood across from the Waterfront Metro Station (green line), There is plenty of public parking among major office buildings, apartments and the thriving Southwest neighborhood.
+Open Saturdays 9am-1pm.
+Situated on the Lot at 4th and M Streets SW, MarketSW in the commercial center of the Southwest neighborhood across from the Waterfront Metro Station (green line), There is plenty of public parking among major office buildings, apartments and the thriving Southwest neighborhood.

 This historic gem made its way to its current home more than 50 years ago and is a cherished place to seek some solitude and take in the beauty of the Potomac River.
 The Friends of Titanic Memorial Park host an annual Day of Service, so contact email@example.com or follow them @FOTMPDC to learn more.